TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.29.0

+A simple one!
+This update adds some more advanced functionality to the search middleware, and also cleans up the migration.
+All migration from before Cusco have been removed, and consolidated into the cusco migration, which should not affect existing applications at all.
+The file `code/app/Http/Middleware/SearchFilterParsingMiddleware.php` has also been updated to allow for more complex searching with multiple values per field.
+That's it!

 ## 0.28.0

 Another big update!
 This update replaces the existing subscription payment relation with a full line item model that should be used to give details on all items in a payment.
 This update also adds a new utility class for the repository providers that will make all future updates much easier.